jhpyle/docassemble/_docs/overview.md

 **docassemble**'s [Language Support] features can help you manage translations.

-Authors will invariably make mistakes and encounter [Errors].
+Developers will invariably make mistakes and encounter [Errors].
 **docassemble** tries to provide helpful error messages in the browser or in logs stored on the server.

-**docassemble**'s authoring system was built on the model of the open-source software development community.
+**docassemble** was built on the model of the open-source software development community.
 Interviews can be bundled into [Packages], which can be shared on [GitHub] or moved between servers as ZIP files.

-Authors can prototype and test their interviews in the browser, using the "interview developers' [Playground]."
+Developers can prototype and test their interviews in the browser, using the "interview developers' [Playground]."

 The mobile-friendly web interface is the primary way that users will